Ger-onimo/playwright-course-udemy/README.md

 - methods and variables > Camel Case > e.g. productPage

 UNIQUE EMAILS & PASSWORDS
-Add UUID generator to generate unique IDs for email addresses and passwords:
+To create these, add UUID generator to generate unique IDs to pass in to email addresses and passwords:

 - https://www.npmjs.com/package/uuid
 - Note the command as npm install uuid.
 In practise use:
   > npm install --save uuid
 - The course uses a specific/fixed version, so adds in @9.0.0 - probs use latest on new projects.

+TESTS THAT WILL RUN ON COMMAND
+- new_user_full_journey.spec.js the only test set to run - indicate by test.only
+- To run other tests:
+  > remove or add ".only" or ".skip" to each test file as required.